Lundalogik/limeclient/importing.rst

 AUTHENTICATING
 --------------
 First of all, we need to authenticate ourselves with the LIME Pro server.
-If we're using the API-client this done by creating an instance of RestClient and logging in:
+If we're using the API-client this done by creating an instance of LimeClient and logging in:

 .. code-block:: python
     from limerest

-     client = RestClient('http://localhost:2134', 'my_database')
+     client = LimeClient('http://localhost:2134', 'my_database')

      with client.login('user', 'pass') as c:
          # Do stuff here...